With thanks to June Kelly and BBC

-Kate was previously referred to as ‘Lily’.
+Kate was one of the first eight women who brought a claim against the police.
+In the early coverage of our cases, Kate was referred to as ‘Lily’.
 In Summer 2015 she started to speak out under her real name in the hope of increasing public understanding of her experiences.
-Kate was one of the eight women.

 “In 2003 I met Mark Stone, at a meeting for the mobilisation against the G8 summit in 2005 in Scotland.
 He was charming and disarming.
 He shared my interests and my passion for the political things that we were doing.
 He told me lots of his most intimate stories and secrets.
-We became very close.
-We spent two years living together as lovers.
+We became very close and we spent two years living together as lovers.

-He became very close to my parents.
-He spent many nights in their home.
+He became very close to my parents, and spent many nights in their home.
 He attended my grandmother’s ninetieth birthday party.
 He met my entire extended family.
-We remained very close friends for many years after that.
+Even after our relationship ended, we remained very close friends for many years.

 The impact of that, the grief and the paranoia, and the sense of shame really paralysed me for a very, very long time.

 The other reason we brought the case was to try and make sure it didn’t happen again.
-In the beginning, this meant that no other women should be abused in the way that we were, but it’s got a lot broader than that, over time.
-Now the thing that feels important, is that I want my files.
-I want them to fill in the gaps for all of those things where I don’t know what was happening in my life.
+In the beginning, that meant that no other women should be abused in the way that we were, but it’s got a lot broader than that, over time.
+The IPT ruling is not just about the relationship I was deceived into by Mark Kennedy.
+Five other undercover officers violated my privacy and political rights over a period of 12 years.

 More about Kate